 One day Neil went for a hike on the property.
 No more than two minutes into his hike he called Dave and said something like, “that is very nice of you”.
 Dave was confused until Neil clarified his statement.
 “I am looking at a power pole on your property with metal numbers 55 and 13 nailed into the pole”.
 Neil assumed Dave had put these numbers there in anticipation of his hike, but in actuality they were numbers relevant to PG&E operations, rather than 55 relating to Neil’s business and 13 being the Celsius equivalent.

-Dave and Kathleen purchased this 21 acre piece in July 2014; it is contiguous with their other property.
+Dave and Kathleen purchased this 21-acre piece in July 2014; it is contiguous with their other property.
 The total size of their property after combining the two parcels is 88 acres.
+The property is now called Le Colline Vineyard and plans include for its development and management as a ‘net zero’ operation in part using electric vehicles and tractors, careful water use and retaining existing forest plus additional tree plantings.

 The first vintage of Castiel Estate was 2014 with a production of merely 110 cases.
 Castiel Estate produces a single wine each year, a 100% varietal Cabernet Sauvignon from Howell Mountain.
 Their first two vintages were produced entirely from grapes from Marc and Janice Mondavi owned Cold Springs Vineyard; subsequent vintages include fruit from Cold Springs Vineyard along with another premium Howell Mountain vineyard.
 Jim originally introduced them to winemaker Celia Welch; she has crafted every vintage since 2014.
 Castiel Estate is her only Howell Mountain based client.